 Definition

 A pre-release testing phase in which a product or feature is made available to a limited group of external users under real-world conditions.
-Beta tests surface bugs, usability issues, and edge cases that internal QA cannot replicate.
+Beta tests surface bugs, usability issues, and edge cases that internal QA cannot replicate, as outlined in the ISTQB software testing glossary.
 PMs use beta programs to gather feedback, build early advocates, and refine the experience before a broader launch.

 Why It Matters for Product Managers